mpascariu/PasswordGen/README.md

 Generate a password using words from my favorite book.

-Using the R package we will download a book and extract words from it.
+Using the *gutenbergr* R package we will download a book and extract words from it.
 "The Adventures of Sherlock Holmes" by Doyle, Arthur Conan is a good choice.